gursewak1997/github-issues-connector/README.md

 ## What it does

-- Fetches open issues from `bootc-dev/bootc` every minute
+- Fetches open issues from `bootc-dev/bootc` from the past 24 hours
 - Publishes issues to Kafka topic `github-issues`
-- Runs continuously with incremental fetching
+- Runs once and exits (not continuous)

 ## Quick start